-When it comes to building and maintaining your website, SEO or Search Engine Optimization is always considered a major part of the process.
+When it comes to building and maintaining your website, Search Engine Optimization is always considered a major part of the process.
 SEO involves too many things to prioritize in order to gain higher search engine rankings but in the rush to research keywords, acquire necessary backlinks, and write those thrilling meta descriptions, there is one important web SEO tool that gets ignored quite frequently and these are the sitemaps.

 A sitemap is a relatively simple addition to your website but can have a big impact in terms of how easily search engines identify and rank your web pages.
 But as we all are not aware about what a sitemap is and why is it so important?
 One more query that adds up to this is that does your website need one, and if so how do you make and submit a sitemap?